cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw2.md

 The data in the `.csv` is documented by the first row in the dataset.
 You should  calculate the average, max, and min of the `temperature` column in the file.

 To confirm these are the correct values, you should import the `.csv` file into a spreadsheet (Excel, Google Sheets, etc), and calculate the same values, and compare them.
 You should then commit this code.
-In the commit message and the `README` page, you should specify what the values were.
+In the commit message and the `hw2/README` page, you should specify what the values were.

 ### Read data directly from the National Weather Service API